In order to withdraw from a CGIS program, students must:

 Financial Implications of Withdrawal

-Whether a student withdraws him/herself or is withdrawn from the program after having signed the participation agreement, s/he is still responsible for all CGIS fees (even if the withdrawal occurs prior to the start of the program).
-A student is able to petition under extenuating circumstances by submitting a written petition to his or her program advisor; the petition will be reviewed to determine if any type of refund is appropriate.
+Whether a student withdraws themself or is withdrawn from the program after having signed the participation agreement, they are still responsible for all CGIS fees (even if the withdrawal occurs prior to the start of the program).
+A student is able to petition under extenuating circumstances by submitting a written petition to their program advisor; the petition will be reviewed to determine if any type of refund is appropriate.
 For programs that charge University of Michigan tuition, students are responsible for paying UM tuition and are subject to the same UM policies for tuition payment and course withdrawal as apply to on campus courses.

 Any university scholarships awarded for the intended study abroad term (including. the LSA Global Experience Scholarship) will be removed upon a student’s withdrawal from the program.
 Students should make themselves aware of similar policies relevant to other study abroad scholarships they may have been granted.